KononAV/CardGame/README.md

 Basic mode is a classic memory game with rounds and average scoring.
 Mistake mode introduces a mistake limit—you can make only 3 incorrect card selections.
 The goal is to achieve the highest score possible by remembering more cards without exceeding mistakes.

+### Swipe adding mode
+You can enhance any game mode with the swipe feature.
+Each time you make a mistake, a random pair of cards will swap positions, adding an extra layer of challenge and requiring greater attention.
+Joker can spaw its position too.

+### Joker card mode
+If an odd number of cards is selected, the Joker mode can be enabled.
+In this mode, a Joker card is added without a matching pair.
+The Joker remains on the board until the end of the round